statistikZH/statbotData/README.md

 ### Functions to run if `ds$postgres_export` has been generated

 `ds$postgres_export` is the processed dataset that can be uploaded to the postgres instance Statbot Postgres DB](#statbot-postgres-db).
 To build this is the goal of each of the pipelines.
-Certain function in `statbotData` perform operations on this tibble, in case the dataset is not yet in the status `uploaded`:
+Certain function in `statbotData` perform operations on this tibble, in case the dataset is not yet in the status `uploaded` or `remote`:

 - `statbotData::dataset_sample`: this function generates a sample of the dataset from `ds$postgres_export`
 - `statbotData::testrun_queries`: this runs the queries from a file `queries.sql` in the pipeline directory `ds$dir` and writes a logfile `queries.log` into the same directory